-c's The talks to students given by Mr. Chase during the past year have been a feature of the course, and will be continued for the coming season.
+The talks to students given by Mr. Chase during the past year have been a feature of the course, and will be continued for the coming season.

-ANATOMY AND PER-SPECTIVE.
 The Lectures on Anatomy and Perspective begin in the second week of November.

-A detailed schedule of Classes will be found on page 20.
+A detailed schedule of Classes will be found on page 18.

-ADMISSION REQUIRE-MENTS, ELEMENT-ARY ANTIQUE COURSE, It is understood that the First Sections of the Antique Drawing and Still-life Painting Classes, with the night Antique Class, are preparatory and intended as a suitable introduction to the higher study of art in the Academy's courses.
+ADMISSION REQUIRE-MENTS, ELEMENT-ARY ANTIQUE COURSE, It is understood that the First Sections of the Antique Drawing and Still-life Painting Classes, with the Night Antique Class, are preparatory and intended as a suitable introduction to the higher study of art in the Academy's courses.
 Drawings or sketches from the solid object will be required for admission to the schools.
-Applicants may prepare these in the school rooms, or may forward specimens made for the purpose.
+Resident applicants must prepare these in the school rooms; those living at a distance may forward specimens made for the purpose.